 Offered by WCCC in conjunction with Sallie Mae, the TuitionPay Payment Plan lets students pay educational expenses interest-free in four payments.
-The payment plan is offered during the fall and spring semesters.
+The payment plan is offered during the fall and spring semesters only.
+The payment plan is not offered for Continuing Education classes.
 Enrollment in the TuitionPay Payment Plan must be finalized by the payment due date on your billing statement.
 For more information, visit tuitionpay.salliemae.com or call 1-800-635-0120 to speak with a TuitionPay consultant.
 Sallie Mae assesses an enrollment fee for this service.